Justin-mbaso/Justin-mbaso/README.md

 # 💫 About me:
 - 🏫 I am an undergrad at the University of Nigeria Nssuka
 - 👩‍💻 I am currently a frontend web developer
-- 📫 I have just begun my journey into backend development
+- 📫 I recently begun my journey into backend development
 - 💬 I am looking forward to working with great minds to solve complex issues

 ## 🌐 Socials: